 - Parsnips.
 Like turnips, these roots have many culinary uses.
 You can also similarly grow them but in soil pH of 6.0 to 6.8.

 - Potatoes.
-Potatoes are more adaptable than other root crops but do well in acidic soil as low as 5 pH .
-The soil acidity at this level also helps prevent potato scab disease.
+Potatoes are more adaptable than other root crops but can tolerate acidic soil as low as 5 pH .
+The soil acidity at this level also helps control common scab of potatoes.

 - Beans.
 Most varieties of beans will thrive in warm sunny positions in the garden.
-Additionally, beans do well in soil with a pH of 5.5 up to neutral 7.5.
+Additionally, beans do well in soil that is slightly acidic to neutral.

 Herbs That Like Acidic Soil